Furniture Glossary®

 Chest:

-A vertically-oriented case piece equipped with drawers or other storage elements.
+A bedroom chest is a vertically-oriented case piece equipped with drawers or other storage elements.
 Chests have undergone many practical and stylistic changes, but chests are presently outfitted with 5-10 drawers to accommodate one to two people.

 Gentleman’s Chest: